Mazdaznan: Teachings

-Although the movement originally consisted of public lectures and group exercise, popular demand made a book called The Power of Breath available.
-This book propelled Mazdaznan into being promoted as a dietary (vegetarian) movement with breathing, bowel and glandular exercises for physical, spiritual and mental development.
+Mazdaznan has been described as a "strange mixture of occult teachings, Zoroastrianism, Christianity and Lebensreform".
+Although the movement originally consisted of public lectures and group exercise, popular demand made a book called The Power of Breath (1958) available.
+Mazdaznan advocated a vegetarian diet with breathing, bowel and glandular exercises for physical, spiritual and mental development.

 Its lack of lasting popularity can be attributed to the fact that besides emphasizing the importance of the individual decision, it proclaims personal responsibility for one's own fortune.
 Its success as a word of mouth movement that spawned similar groups can be attributed to its "tried and true" traditions of how different physical postures and ways of breathing produce predictable and controllable mental states.